alykhan10/Work-Term-2-BC-Cancer-Agency/README.md

   Supervisor: Ali Bashashati, UBC School of Biomedical Engineering

 # Pathology Image Workflow
-● Extracted 803 cryogenic biopsy slides for Gastrointestinal Cancer from the Personalized OncoGenomics (POG) repository
+● Extracted 803 images for patients with gastrointestinal cancer from Personalized OncoGenomics directory
-● Subjected paraffin-embedded Whole-Slide Images to rigorous quality control for artefact removal using the HistoQC tool
+● Subjected paraffin-embedded whole-slide images to quality control using HistoQC for artefact removal
-● Developed an interactive platform in Jupyter notebook to select masks for mapped stained tissue profiles with 95% accuracy
+● Developed an interactive Jupyter notebook with 6 configs for selection of masks mapping to the tissue

 # Oncogenomic Expression Pipeline
-● Obtained 1500 patches and 900 feature vectors for 406 patients with Muscle-Invasive Bladder Cancer using PyTorch library
+● Obtained 1500 patches and 900 features for 406 patients with muscle-invasive bladder cancer in PyTorch
-● Executed nearest-centroid transcriptomic classifier in R to segregate The Cancer Genome Atlas (TCGA) data into 6 subtypes
+● Executed nearest-centroid classifier in R to divide The Cancer Genome Atlas (TCGA) data into 6 subtypes
-● Generated bag-level encodings using Multiple Instance Learning and clustered groups through UMAP dimensionality reduction
+● Generated encodings using multiple instance learning and clustered patient-groups through UMAP